Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Monofocal Toric Lens

 Toric lenses are astigmatism-correcting IOLs.
-These lenses incorporate a special shape. to compensate for the irregular curvature of the cornea (the cause of astigmatism).
+These lenses incorporate a special shape to compensate for the irregular curvature of the cornea (the cause of astigmatism).
 Toric lenses are not covered by insurance, so any toric iol model will represent an additional expense.

 Light Adjustable Lenses

-With an LAL, the eye surgeon can make adjustments to the IOL for any remaining refractive error after your eye heals from the cataract surgery.
+The LAL eliminates a common reason why patients may want to exchange their existing IOL: dissatisfaction with their postoperative vision.
+Traditional IOLs are “fixed”.
+They have a specific focusing power, and any adjustments are done before implantation.
+Once the procedure is done, replacing the lens implant is usually not recommended due to the higher risk of complications including loss of vision.3,4 But with an LAL, the eye surgeon can make adjustments to the IOL for any remaining refractive error after your eye heals from the cataract surgery.
 This involves a series of office-based light treatment procedures after the surgery.
-These adjustments can include correcting for residual astigmatism.

 Choosing an LAL makes it unlikely eyeglasses will be needed after surgery for clear distance vision.
 The LALs can also be set for monovision to allow both near and distance vision without glasses.
+The lens adjustments can include correcting for residual astigmatism as well.

 Basic Monofocal Lenses